|

 5. CASE REPORTS:

-Interesting cases highlighting the management that are relevant to the practicing urologist will be considered.
+Interesting cases highlighting issues that are relevant to the practicing urologist will be considered.
 Cases reported merely for their rarity are unlikely to be accepted.
-Each report must contain an Abstract, Case Report and Discussion.
-A maximum of three authors may be included in a submission.
+No more than three authors may be listed, unless approved by the editor.

-Concise, one-page pictorial description of a unique case.
-No more than three authors may represent each submission.
+Concise, one-page pictorial description of a unique case which has important or new radiological or clincal images.
+No more than three authors may be listed, unless approved by the editor.

 7. UROPATHOLOGY: